Mechanism of circular polarization in giant pulses and fast radio bursts: Introduction

-Here, we report that a giant pulse from the Crab pulsar is discovered to consist of a series of circularly-polarized (CP) nanoshot pairs with a uniform interval $\sim21\mu$s.
-To explain this striking phenomenon, we propose an extreme Faraday effect in a highly-asymmetrical pair plasmas along the magnetic field, which can directly splits a linearly-polarized nanoshot into a pair of left-circularly polarized (LCP) and right-circularly polarized (RCP) bursts by their different propagation velocities.
-This mechanism can also account for the circular polarization of FRBs \cite{Dai}.
-For pulsar radiations, the asymmetrical pair plasmas have been used to explain increased CP degree at higher frequency \cite{Hoensbroech}.
-However, it is commonly hard to accept that pair plasmas are highly asymmetrical with large net charges or currents in the magnetosphere.
-The existence of the nanoshot pairs is a strong evidence on the high asymmetry of pair plasmas.
-This asymmetry should be caused by active discharges in the pulsar/magnetar magnetosphere.
+Our investigation find that a giant pulse emitted by the Crab pulsar contains circularly-polarized (CP) nanoshot pairs with a uniform interval of $\sim21$ $\mu$s.
+To elucidate this extraordinary phenomenon, we propose an extreme Faraday effect occurring within a highly-asymmetrical pair plasma along the magnetic field lines.
+This effect directly splits a linearly-polarized nanoshot into a pair of left-circularly polarized (LCP) and right-circularly polarized (RCP) bursts, dictated by their different propagation velocities.
+Although asymmetrical pair plasmas have long been invoked to explain heightened CP degrees at higher frequencies in pulsar radiation \citep{Hoensbroech}, the notion of highly-asymmetrical pair plasmas has often been met with skepticism.
+The existence of nanoshot pairs provides compelling evidence for the pronounced asymmetry of pair plasmas, likely stemming from active discharges within the pulsar's magnetosphere.
+This CP mechanism also applies to FRBs \citep{Dai}, suggesting their potential origin within magnetar magnetospheres.

-\textbf{2.
-Nanoshot pairs from the Crab}
+\section{Nanoshot pairs from the Crab}

-First discovered by its giant pulses \cite{Staelin}, the Crab pulsar \cite{Buhler} is about 2 kpc far away and rotates with the period $P=33.1$ ms. Giant pulses of the Crab in its main-pulse and interpulse radiation phases have been observed in much details \cite{Hankins2003,Hankins2007,Hankins2015,Hankins2016,Eilek}.

-Nanoshot pairs are recognized from one giant pulse event reported by Hankins \textit{et al.} \cite{Hankins2003}, where Figure 2 shows the entire pulse lasting for $\sim100\,\mu\mathrm{s}$.
-Its central frequency is $\nu_{0}=5.5$ GHz with a bandwidth $\Delta\nu=0.5$ GHz and the time resolution is 2 ns.
-At first sight, this pulse is composed of randomly distributed nanoshots.
-However, we can decode them as a series of pairs labeled as Pair $(i,i')$ in Fig. 5 (Appendix), and extract their locations $t$, fluxes $S$ and CP signs in Table 1.
-Surprisingly, these pairs have almost uniform separations, averaged at $20.7\,\mu\mathrm{s}$ with the standard deviation $0.79\,\mu\mathrm{s}$ (relatively $3.8\%$).
-Moreover, Pairs $(2,2')$ and $(3,3')$ show opposite CP signs with the left hand followed by the right one.
-Most pairs also have comparable intensities.
-Therefore, two nanoshots in each pair should be correlated strongly.